 Summer is between November and March and is the longest and most important season.
 Hotter days are punctuated by delightfully mild evenings.
 And spectacular afternoon thunderstorms.

 Many species coordinate their reproductive cycles with the reappearance of rain.
 New life is evident everywhere.
-From wobbly young antelope to irrepressibly curious jackal pups.
+From wobbly young antelopes to irrepressibly curious jackal pups.
 Flocks of migrating birds descend on the reserve to enjoy summer’s bounty.

 Autumn At Tswalu